 Québec Roads - A-25

-QC 125 NB, Boulevard Pie-IX (Pius IX).
-It's famous for being a major north-south (in Montréal directions, which translates to roughly west-east) corridor on the eastern Island of Montréal.
-QC 125 between A-40 and the northern shore had been Temporary A-25 for awhile, but now 25 follows the more direct route of finishing off the Boulevard Louis-H.-Lafontaine freeway to Boulevard Henri-Bourassa.
-Anyway, this photo is on this page because of the A-25 shield in the corner, but the reason I took it is the unique traffic signals - notice that left and right arrows are located outside the outer red square.
-It looks logical enough on the through signals, but very odd on the left-turn signal, since the yellow circle stays inside the red squares.
+QC 125 NB, Boulevard Pie-IX (Pius IX), then signed as A-25 due to the missing freeway link through northeastern Montréal.
+It's a major north-south (in Montréal directions, which translates to roughly west-east) corridor on the eastern Island of Montréal.
+QC 125 between A-40 and the northern shore had been Temporary A-25 for awhile, but in the 2000s, 25 switched from A-40 to following the more direct route of finishing off the Boulevard Louis-H.-Lafontaine freeway to Boulevard Henri-Bourassa Est. When I first visited in 2001, a lot of the signs from that first routing remained, but were altered to help you follow the new route.
+On the other side of the Rivière-des-Prairies (which is really just the middle third of the St. Lawrence River), A-25 ran with A-440 northeast for a few km until 440's planned end at the future A-25.
+Well, the future is now, so you won't be able to follow the old temporary route anymore.
+Anyway, this photo is on Blvd.
+Pie-IX, and I really took it to point out the left-turn signal.
+Having the arrow outside the red squares looks logical enough on the through signals, but very odd on the left-turn signal, since the yellow circle stays inside the red squares.

 Between those two BGS photos, Terrebonne starts at Sortie 22.
-This is here for the old overpass, actually Boulevard des Milles-Iles at Sortie 20.
+This is here for the old overpass, actually Boulevard des Milles-Îles at Sortie 20.
 If suburbs continue to extend up the A-25 corridor, this bridge is going to be the first to be replaced.

 Not even a language barrier prevents RIDOT from erecting a trailblazer shield.